 - Traumatic brain injury— injuries that have resulted in severe brain damage can impair the victims' cognitive and motor functions.
 In addition, their ability to concentrate or communicate may be compromised.
 Depending on the injury and severity of the brain injury, those suffering from these types of injuries may require physical therapy, speech therapy and occupational therapy.

 - Birth defect or injury at time of birth— injuries resulting in conditions such as cerebral palsy, Erb's palsy, mental retardation, congenital birth defects and developmental disorders place the affected children in a state of need for the majority of their lives due to their physical disability.
 Throughout their early years, they may require continuous physical therapy, occupational therapy, tutoring and educational assistance, speech therapy and access to equipment such as braces or crutches as well as other medical expenses.
 In some cases, children born with congenital defects or injury at birth must undergo multiple surgeries and be placed on medications for their entire lives and it is important to manage their care properly.

 - Loss of limb— if someone loses a limb in an accident because of the need for amputation, it can be extremely difficult to adjust to a lifestyle without the missing limb.
 In some cases, the victim may need assistance with tasks we take for granted such as getting dressed or washing themselves.
-It is important that people who have suffered these types of injuries have access to the assistance they need as well as coping mechanisms which can be established through counselling or therapy.
+It is important that people who have suffered these types of injuries have access to the assistance they need as well as coping mechanisms which can be established through counseling or therapy.

 What is the Role of a Life Care Planner?

 In short, a life care planner makes sure that all aspects of your loved one's care are managed and executed properly.
 Many treatment plans for life changing injuries require so many forms of care that it is easy to get lost in and overlook things that must be done.
 A life care planner will help with the following.